 Your strategic engagement plan must take these differences into account.
 You’ll also need to recognize that in many of your target countries, government funding is expected to cover virtually all of the financial requirements of higher education.
 Once you’ve mastered these core challenges, you should look for ways to micro-target international alumni in ways that remind them of their school experience and foster an enduring emotional connection to the institution.

 Your Alumni Association has always played an important role in maintaining connections and contact for international and domestic graduates alike.
 Meet-ups, alumni chapters, virtual forums and symposia all can play an important role.

 A robust platform like Advancement RM combined with associated engagement tools, however, can provide you with new opportunities to connect with and engage your international alumni. .

 It all comes down to keeping people engaged across time and distance in a way that speaks to their own experience and expectations.
 Perhaps it’s “micro-touches” using social media and email to detail the educational careers of current students from the same country or part of the world.

 Contributions made to various professions by the compatriots of international alumni make for compelling stories.
 In short, making your institution relevant for those individuals in those times and places with which they personally identify.

 You know alumni engagement is important to long-term fundraising success.
 Understanding how to cultivate that engagement among your growing body of international students and alumni can make the difference between good results…and great results!

 As a global leader in advancement technology, Affinaquest helps to guide your advancement strategy and boost your alumni engagement.
-If you have already implemented Affinaquest in your advancement office, reach out to the Affinaquest Team to learn about how you can further use the Affinaquest tool to increase your engagement with both your local and global alumni.
+If you have already implemented Affinaquest RM or our other services in your advancement office, reach out to the Affinaquest Team to learn about how you can further use Affinaquest’s suite of tools to increase your engagement with both your local and global alumni.